kriwil/labster-wiki-dump/markdown/0049_DNA_AG.md

 ![Figure 2.
 DNA is organized in a double-helix form.
-It is said to be antiparallel because one strand runs in the 5′→3′ direction and the other runs in the 3′→5′ direction](DNA helix copy.jpg "Figure 2.
+It is said to be antiparallel because one strand runs in the 5′→3′ direction and the other runs in the 3′→5′ direction](/wiki/DNA helix copy.jpg "Figure 2.
 DNA is organized in a double-helix form.
 It is said to be antiparallel because one strand runs in the 5′→3′ direction and the other runs in the 3′→5′ direction")

 **DNA extraction** DNA can be extracted from any cell.
 First, we need to disrupt the cell (also known as cell lysis).
 This can be achieved using